yankaifyyy/min-repr/README.md

 Minimal representation
 ---

 Compute the start index of the minimal representation(also called [Lexicographically minimal string rotation][wikipedia]) of a string.
-This is an implementation of the Booth's algorithm([Lexicographically least circular substrings][paper])
+This is an implementation of the Booth's O(n) algorithm([Lexicographically least circular substrings][paper])

 Use
 ---